 She complies and goes on to type some guff about being the market leader, something… something… excellent customer service.

 Meanwhile, Liz drops a blog about an award they paid for and gets on with the rest of her day (that to-do list isn’t going to do itself).

 Not all content is created equal.

-And until freelancers and SMEs realise they are neglecting their most valuable marketing tool, they won’t invest in it.
+And until freelancers/biz owners realise they’re neglecting their most valuable marketing tool, they won’t invest in it.
 Even when they do hire someone, they can’t help but say shit like this: